NiteshMatrix/Expolatory-Data-Analysis-on-Spotify-Dataset/README.md

 The analysis was performed using Python 3.8.
 The following Python libraries were used:

 • Pandas: for data manipulation and analysis <br>
-• Matplotlib: for basic data visualization
+• Matplotlib: for basic data visualization <br>
-• Seaborn: for more advanced data visualization
+• Seaborn: for more advanced data visualization <br>
-• Plotly: for interactive data visualization
+• Plotly: for interactive data visualization <br>

 ## Analysis

 The analysis was divided into several parts, including:

-• Data cleaning and preprocessing: removing duplicate tracks, handling missing values, and converting data types as necessary
+• Data cleaning and preprocessing: removing duplicate tracks, handling missing values, and converting data types as necessary <br>
-• Overview of the dataset: exploring the distribution of features such as danceability, energy, loudness, and tempo
+• Overview of the dataset: exploring the distribution of features such as danceability, energy, loudness, and tempo <br>
-• Trends over time: analyzing the changes in music trends over the past century, such as the popularity of certain genres and the evolution of musical features
+• Trends over time: analyzing the changes in music trends over the past century, such as the popularity of certain genres and the evolution of musical features <br>
-• Correlations between features: examining the relationships between various features and identifying any patterns or trends
+• Correlations between features: examining the relationships between various features and identifying any patterns or trends <br>

 ## Summary of Analysis